Top 7 Ways to Use Your Social CRM

 We all know that social media is a vital communication channel for any brand.
 However, when you start to ramp up your social media marketing, it can be hard to integrate it effectively into the broader vision of your sales pipeline.

-If you’ve recently adopted a social CRM, but you’re not quite sure how to use it for maximum effect, this guide is for you.
+If you’ve recently adopted a CRM with social media integration, but you’re not quite sure how to use it for maximum effect, this guide is for you.

 Here are seven of the best ways to apply your social CRM, develop a closer relationship with your target audience, and drive more activity in your sales pipeline.